FarronF/limerick-council-meetings/meetings/2024/01/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare Rathkeale - 12th December 2023.md

 the percentage targets being met in accordance with the Housing Delivery Action Plan.

-Discussion ensued and the following issues were raised by Members.--- 4
+Discussion ensued and the following issues were raised by Members.
+---
+4

  Councillor Keary queried how planning permission had been granted for a housing